-If you would be interested, or know of a group of women who would be interested in a workshop please get in touch, contact details below.
+If you would be interested, or know of a group of women or men who would be interested in a workshop/course please get in touch:

-Ruth presents the workshops and writes the blog on the home page.
+Ruth presents the talks/workshops and writes the blog, which is frequently updated.
 She is a qualified nurse, gaining her registration and working at the Edinburgh Royal Infirmary.

-After moving to the Scottish Borders she retired from nursing to follow her creative interests, setting up a business and working as a traditional upholsterer for over 20 years, latterly incorporating a family members firebellows business, which is still running today.
+After moving to the Scottish Borders she temporarily had a change in career following her creative interests instead and set up a business working as a traditional upholsterer for over 20 years, latterly incorporating a family members firebellows business, which is still running today.
 She taught upholstery at evening classes for many years.

-After experiencing an array of perimenopausal symptoms herself and realising the lack of consistent information available at the time, in 2014, Ruth and a team of like minded women with healthcare backgrounds set up Let’s Talk Menopause.
+After experiencing an array of perimenopausal symptoms herself and realising the lack of consistent information available at the time, in 2014, Ruth returned to healthcare and with likeminded women from similar backgrounds set up Let’s Talk Menopause.
 Their principal objectives being to raise awareness about the menopause, demystify it and most importantly provide easy access to information and support.

 Ruth’s medical background as a nurse means she is perfectly placed to bridge the gap between the medical profession and women in general, She has extensively researched the menopause in addition to attending the RCN accredited menopause courses.
 She is a member of the British Menopause Society and has liaised with menopause specialists to establish what women really want, and need, to know about the menopause.

 She is passionate about providing women and employers with evidence-based information and support, helping women to make informed decisions about how to manage their menopause and so improve their quality of life.